usdaud/algotradinglib.github.io/en/pedia/z/z-spread_analysis.md

+# Z-Spread Analysis

-# The Z-Spread, also known as the Zero-volatility spread, is a crucial concept in fixed-income analysis and algorithmic trading.
+The Z-Spread, also known as the Zero-volatility spread, is a crucial concept in fixed-income analysis and algorithmic trading.
 It is a measure that quantifies the yield spread which, when added to the spot rate curve, will discount a bond's cash flows to its present market price.
 Unlike other spread measures such as the nominal spread or the option-adjusted spread (OAS), the Z-Spread provides a more accurate valuation by incorporating the entire yield curve rather than a single yield point.

 ### Introduction to Z-Spread Analysis